iansu/apollo-schema-check-action/README.md

 | title         | The name of the graph which will be shown in the comment                |         | No       |
 | alwaysComment | Leave a comment on the PR even if there are no schema changes in the PR | false   | No       |
 | failOnError   | Fail the check if breaking changes or composition errors are found      | true    | No       |

+## Why use this instead of the Apollo GitHub App

+This Action offers some features that the Apollo GitHub App doesn't.
+If you don't need these features then you should consider using it instead.
+The main differences are:

+1. You don't have to install an app in your org or repo to use this Action
+1. This Action posts a comment with the results directly on your PR
+1. This Action supports multiple graphs

 ## Credits